fbpx Skip to Content

 What If This Is Not My First Drinking and Driving Offense?

 If you are in this situation, the first thing I would suggest is to contact an attorney.
-In my case, initial consultations are always free, and I can always be reached by phone at 734-552-1449.
-If you are charged with a Drinking and Driving offense twice in the past 7 years – no matter the initial charge – you will be charged with an OWI-Second Offense.
+If you are charged with a Drinking and Driving offense twice in the past 7 years – no matter the initial charge – you will be charged with a second offense.
 This charge carries a potential 1-year suspension of driving privileges, and substantially more severe fines and restrictions than a first-offense Drunk Driving.

 Can I Potentially Lose My License?